 Default implementation of atransform, which buffers input and calls astream.

-Subclasses should override this method if they can start producing output while input is still being generated.
+Subclasses must override this method if they can start producing output while input is still being generated.

 - Parameters: